top of page

 Gamification of Curriculum

-At our academy, we encourage our young learners to embrace challenges.
-We provide them with frameworks like the Challenge Doughnut and promote a Growth Mindset to help them overcome discomfort when mastering new skills that they may have otherwise avoided.
+We encourage our young learners to embrace challenges.
+We provide them with frameworks like the Challenge Doughnut and foster a Growth Mindset to help them navigate discomfort while mastering new skills they might otherwise avoid.

 Growth Mindset